Understanding Cybersecurity Negligence

 Negligent behavior will most likely NOT be covered by your insurer in the event you are taken to court.
 Every insurer uses its own description for negligent behavior.
 However, in terms of IT security, negligent behavior can be defined as not following industry-recognized best practices or failing to meet ALL compliance requirements.
 A single negligent breach can close your business forever, because liability insurance may not cover IT security-related negligence.
-The devastating effects of non-compliance with statutory, regulatory and contractul requirements have the ability to bankrupt a company.
+The devastating effects of non-compliance with statutory, regulatory and contractual requirements have the ability to bankrupt a company.

 An IT Security Program Is Meant To DECREASE LIABILITIES while at the same time IMPROVE EFFICIENCIES!

+Avoiding Professional Negligence Is Good For Business!
 The goal of IT security documentation is to build an IT security program for your company that decreases liabilities, while at the same time improves operational efficiencies – this equates to bottom-line savings for your company!